vimpunk/hugo-blog/content/posts/servo-internals-load-url.md

-Then, `Pipeline::spawn` is invoked with this optional `EventLoop`, many fields from `Constellation`, and a bunch of load specific arguments passed to `new_pipeline` itself (like the browsing context and pipeline IDs, whether the page was loaded in private browsing mode, the `LoadData`, and others--best to look at the relevant code for details).
+Then, `Pipeline::spawn` is invoked with this optional `EventLoop`, many fields from `Constellation`, and a bunch of load specific arguments passed to `new_pipeline` (like the browsing context and pipeline IDs, whether the page was loaded in private browsing mode, the `LoadData`, and others--best to look at the relevant code for details).
 More details follow in a bit.

 In each of the two cases, `Constellation::add_pending_change` is called to add a `SessionHistoryChange` object to the `Constellation::pending_changes` hash map, which is used to later retrieve information about this load when the document becomes active.
-This is necessary because a page load is asynchronous and we need a way to maintain state until a message from script thread indicating traversal maturation is received by constellation.
-Among others, this object holds a `NewBrowsingContextInfo` field wrapped in an `Option`, which is used to indicate that the pending change introduces a new browsing context (used in the case of creating a new top-level browsing context), or `None` if the page load was kicked off in an exiting browsing context.
+This is necessary because a page load is asynchronous and we need a way to maintain state until a message from script thread indicating traversal maturation is received.
+Among others, this object holds a `NewBrowsingContextInfo` field wrapped in an `Option`, which is used to indicate that the pending change introduces a new browsing context (used in the case of creating a new top-level browsing context or new iframes, which is not covered here), or `None` if the page load was kicked off in an exiting browsing context.

 ### Pipeline